 ARToberfest When: Now through Nov.
-12 Where: New Braunfels Art Gallery, 342 W. San Antonio St., New Braunfels You should know: This juried show, open to the public, has 146 pieces of art from 83 Texas artists in five mediums: oil and acrylic, water, drawing, photography and digital, and three-dimensional.
-Contact: For a preview, go to newbraunfelsartleague.org.
+12 Where: New Braunfels Art Gallery, 342 W. San Antonio St., New You should know: This juried show, open to the public, has 146 pieces of art from 83 Texas artists in five mediums: oil and acrylic, water, drawing, photography and digital, and three-dimensional.